What I love about the new Far Cry 5 open world. What I dislike too. As usual, all screenshots belong to Ubisoft.

 I love the serenity of Hope County Montana.
 Particularly how you don’t get mauled by some animal every other minute.

-Such as eagles.
+For example, eagles.
 Those goddamn flying demons of Kyrat.

 I’m glad the animals of the Far Cry 5 open world are still aggressive but inclined to keep their distance more often.
 I might as well add that in a way, this feels closer to real life.